kvasdopil/ui-gen/README.md

 2. Click the "Modify" button (ghost style, turns blue on hover) at the bottom of the history
 3. Enter your modification request in the "What you would like to change" field
 4. Press `Ctrl+Enter` (or `Cmd+Enter` on Mac) or click the "Create" button
-5. The new modification prompt will be added to the history immediately
+5. The new modification prompt will be added to the history immediately (before generation completes)
-6. The UI will be regenerated with the full conversation context, updating the selected screen
+6. A loading spinner will appear while the UI is being regenerated
+7. Once generation completes, the prompt will be updated with the generated HTML
-7. The newly created prompt will be automatically selected, showing its output
+8. The newly created prompt will be automatically selected, showing its output
-8. You can continue making modifications iteratively - each modification builds on the full conversation history
+9. You can continue making modifications iteratively - each modification builds on the full conversation history
-9. Each screen maintains its own independent conversation history
+10. Each screen maintains its own independent conversation history

 ### Example Prompts